rickenator/Vyb/doc/OWNERSHIP_MILD.md

 ## Overview

-`mild<T>` is Vyn's fourth ownership type, providing **weak references** to `our<T>` (shared ownership) objects.
+`mild<T>` is Vyn's fourth ownership type, providing **mild references** to `our<T>` (shared ownership) objects.
 It solves the circular reference problem and enables patterns like observers, caches, and back-pointers in tree structures.

 ## The Four Ownership Types